 \section{Conclusions}

 In this paper, two MH-based algorithms were proposed to sample from lattice Gaussian distributions.
-As the proposal distribution in the MH algorithms can be set freely, an independent proposal distribution and a symmetric proposal distribution are exploited respectively for the geometric convergence performance.
-In addition, because the state space of the Markov chain in lattices is countably infinite, convergence analysis starting from the ergodicity turns out to be necessary.
-It is proven that the Markov chain arising from the independent MHK algorithm is uniformly ergodic, thus leading to an exponential convergence performance regardless of the starting state.
-Furthermore, we show its convergence rate can be explicitly calculated via theta series, implying a tractable mixing time to the stationary distribution.
-On the other hand, the proposed SMK algorithm is demonstrated to be geometrically ergodic, where the selection of the starting state matters.
-Due to the inherent symmetry, it not only converges exponentially fast, but also is greatly simplified for the implementation.
+As the proposal distribution in the MH algorithms can be set freely, an independent proposal distribution and a symmetric proposal distribution were exploited respectively for geometric convergence.
+In addition, it was proven that the Markov chain arising from the independent MHK algorithm is uniformly ergodic, leading to exponential convergence regardless of the starting state.
+We showed its convergence rate can be explicitly calculated via theta series, making the mixing time predictable.
+On the other hand, the proposed SMK algorithm was demonstrated to be geometrically ergodic, where the selection of the starting state matters.
+Due to its inherent symmetry, it not only converges exponentially fast, but also is simple to implement.